-From the campground there is a short trail to the 50-foot Lost Creek Falls.
+From the campground there is a short trail to the 50 foot (15 m) Lost Creek Falls.
 A second longer trail departs from the same area and travels along the edge of Lost Creek for many miles.
-We hiked maybe two miles before turning around and retracing our steps back to the car.
+We hiked maybe 2 miles (3.2 km) before turning around and retracing our steps back to the car.

 Lost Creek State Park is small, and the few hours we spent there was adequate to explore it pretty thoroughly.
 The one thing we didn’t see was any type of wildlife, but the park is home to bighorn sheep and mountain goats, among other species.